apache/trafficcontrol/tc-health-client/README.md

 and **Traffic Monitor** has determined that the marked down host is now available, the client will then utilize the **Traffic Server** tool to mark the host back up.

-Also on each polling cycle the configuration file, **tc-health-client.json** is checked and a new config is reloaded if the file has changed since the last polling cycle.
-The **Traffic Monitors** list is refreshed from **Traffic Ops**.
+Any changes to **tc-health-client.json** will require sending a SIGHUP to the running process.
+This will cause the tc-health-client to read the config file and load any changes, the **Traffic Monitors** list will be refreshed from **Traffic Ops**.
+**systemctl reload tc-health-client** can also be used to send a SIGHUP.

 If errors are encountered while polling a Traffic Monitor, the error is logged and the **Traffic Monitors** list is refreshed from **Traffic Ops**.